helenaferdy/helenaferdy.github.io/_posts/2026-02-01-fmg-vpn-sdwan.md

 ## VPN Manager

-VPN Managaer is a centralized tool in FortiManager 7.6 to design, configure, and deploy IPsec and SSL VPNs across multiple FortiGate devices using templates and topology-based workflows. <br>
+VPN Manager is a centralized tool in FortiManager 7.6 to design, configure, and deploy IPsec and SSL VPNs across multiple FortiGate devices using templates and topology-based workflows. <br>
 First we will create a VPN Community with Remote Access type for Dial-Up VPN.

 ![x](/static/2026-02-01-fmg-vpn-sdwan/02.png)